Everything about Time

 - Time zones determine when you call friends abroad

-- Appointments and reminders rule your phone screen
+- Appointments and reminders rule your world clock and phone screen

 - Your sleep is often shaped by time, not tiredness